Should I Stay or Should I Go: Releases

 The song had various single releases.
 In North America, the American record label Epic Records released one edition with "Inoculated City" as its B-side in May 1982.
 Another edition by Epic with "First Night Back in London" as its B-side, released in July 1982, peaked at number 45 on the Billboard Hot 100 chart on the week ending 18 September 1982, the edition's tenth week on the chart.
 Another edition by Epic with "Cool Confusion" as its B-side, released in February 1983, peaked at number 50 in the Billboard Hot 100.
 Elsewhere, the international record label CBS Records released the song in September 1982 as a double A-side with "Straight to Hell".
-The double A-side release peaked at number 17 in the UK Single Chart on the week ending 17 October 1982, the release's fifth week on the chart.
+The double A-side release peaked at number 17 on the UK Single Chart for the week ending 17 October 1982, the release's fifth week on the chart.

 Historically, the band rejected companies' requests to use their songs to advertise products, like Dr Pepper and British Telecom.
-Then in the early 1990s the company Levi's asked the band members' permission to use the song for a jeans commercial for the British audience.
+Then in the early 1990s, the company Levi's asked the band members' permission to use the song for a jeans commercial for the British audience.
 Despite the band often prioritising "creativity and idealism over commercial exploitation", the band members left the decision to the main songwriter Mick Jones, who approved the permission, rationalising that Levi's jeans had been part of the rock music culture rather than something to "object on moral grounds".
 The song was played for the Levi's commercial and then reissued on 18 February 1991 as a single, a decade after its original release, reaching number one on the UK Singles Chart.
 It became the band's only number-one single on the UK Chart.
-In that same year, Jones told NME journalist James Brown that he included BAD II's "Rush" in the single re-release to promote his newer band.
+In that same year, Jones told NME journalist James Brown that he included Big Audio Dynamite II's "Rush" in the single re-release to promote his newer band.

-A live recording of the song was included on the album Live at Shea Stadium, which featured a concert performed on 13 October 1982 in New York.
+A live recording of the song was included on the album Live at Shea Stadium, which featured a concert performed on 13 October 1982 in New York City.
 The song's music video from that performance was included on the DVD The Clash Live: Revolution Rock.
 Both discs were released on 6 October 2008.